kevinweber/lazy-load-for-videos/readme.txt

 * Works with WordPress Multisite

 = Future features: =
-* (Better) support with specific plugins
 * Support for new/other formats, like SoundCloud, SlideShare and Spotify
 * Create a custom "Play" button using a colour picker
-* More "Play" button styles
 * Track how often the videos have been loaded with Google Analytics
 * ...
 YOU want one of those features RIGHT NOW or want to implement a feature yourself?
 [Contribute on Github](https://github.com/kevinweber/lazy-load-for-videos) and I'll publish your enhancements to the official WordPress directory.